MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/images.rst

 Here is the list of the grayscale formats:

 - With transparency:

-   - AC44: 4 bits for transparency, 4 bits with grayscale conversion.
+   - AC44: 4 bits for transparency, 4 bits with grayscale conversion,
-   - AC22: 2 bits for transparency, 2 bits with grayscale conversion.
+   - AC22: 2 bits for transparency, 2 bits with grayscale conversion,
    - AC11: 1 bit for transparency, 1 bit with grayscale conversion.

 - Without transparency:

-   - C4: 4 bits with grayscale conversion.
+   - C4: 4 bits with grayscale conversion,
-   - C2: 2 bits with grayscale conversion.
+   - C2: 2 bits with grayscale conversion,
    - C1: 1 bit with grayscale conversion.

 Examples: